tdrose01/EHR-ENG2/docs/user-management.md

 2. Select the new role from the dropdown
 3. Click "Update"

+### Updating a User Password
+1. Click "Edit" next to the user
+2. Enter the new password in the optional field
+3. Leave the field blank to keep the current password
+4. Click "Update"

 ### Deleting a User
 1. In the users table, click "Delete" next to the user
 2. Confirm the deletion in the popup dialog